When a coworker is diagnosed with cancer, most people simply don’t know what to say. Speechless is the usual reaction.

 Asking that way — instead of something like “Is chemo making you nauseous?” allows the colleague to open up and tell you about their challenges or simply give a brief answer and move on if they don’t feeling like sharing.

 “May I email you?”

 Some people view emails and texts as cold, but reaching out this way may offer some benefits as you continue to communicate with a coworker who has cancer.
 That’s especially true if the person is taking time off work to undergo treatment.
-Email is not as intrusive as a voicemail or telephone call.
+Email is not as intrusive as a telephone call or voicemail.
 It doesn’t beg for an immediate response the way a call or text seems to do.
 It allows a coworker to answer you when their workload or mood permits.
 The same straightforward comments — that you are thinking about them and available to help with the workload — are generally a good approach.

 “Wasn’t that a productive meeting?”

 Remembering to talk about “normal” work activities is important.
 That way, cancer talk doesn’t dominate every conversation.
 Your coworker will feel like they are still an important member of the team.
 Just as importantly, they can take a break from thinking about their cancer.

 What Not to Say

 The list of questions and comments that many people think are helpful — but actually aren’t — is surprising to some.
 Here, what the experts suggest not saying to a colleague with cancer:

 “I know how you feel.”

 Even if you were diagnosed with the same kind of cancer, you can’t know how the coworker feels.
 There are just too many variables.
 The patient may be thinking, rightfully, “How on earth can you know what I am going through?”

 “My brother had this kind of cancer and he was in the hospital for months.”

-You may think you are showing that you relate to the coworker with cancer.
-Your newly diagnosed colleague, however, is likely to hear the part about being in the hospital for months.
-She may also feel like you are more interested in talking about your brother than in focusing on her and her cancer.
+You may think you are showing that you can relate to your coworker.
+But your newly diagnosed colleague is likely to hear the part about being in the hospital for months.
+They may also feel like you are more interested in talking about your brother than in focusing on them and their cancer.